-If after upgrading to Windows 10 v1803 you find that Network Discovery is not working as a result of which Workgroup computers or Network places are missing or not showing up, then this post will show you how to resolve the issue.
+If after upgrading Windows 11/10 you find that Network Discovery is not working as a result of which Workgroup computers or Network places are missing or not showing up, then this post will show you how to resolve the issue.

 Try the following solutions sequentially and see if any of them help you.